Dean College is committed to providing quality education at a reasonable cost.

 Step 1: Scholarships

 Over the past three years, Dean has provided an average of $28 million in institutional aid to students.
-An astonishing 95 percent of Dean students receive some form of merit-based aid with an average amount of $26,000.
 Dean College believes in making a private college education as affordable as possible; therefore most awards are renewable yearly provided the student maintains satisfactory academic progress towards a degree.
 While Dean scholarships are awarded based on a student’s merit and potential, residency status is also a factor in determining the amount.
 Resident student scholarships are awarded in higher amounts to assist students with the higher cost of living on campus.
 If a student’s residency status changes, a corresponding increase or decrease in scholarship will occur.

 Private Scholarships